extragoodlabs/jumpwire/README.md

 ## CLI

-The JumpWire engine can be interacted with using the [jwctl](https://github.com/extragoodlabs/jwctl) CLI tool. jwctl connects to the API of a running JumpWire cluster to perform administrative tasks and authenticate proxied database connections using SSO credentials.
+The JumpWire gateway can be interacted with using the [jwctl](https://github.com/extragoodlabs/jwctl) CLI tool. jwctl connects to the API of a running JumpWire cluster to perform administrative tasks and authenticate proxied database connections using SSO credentials.

 ## Telemetry

-Operational metrics are collected by the JumpWire engine can exported to Prometheus, StatsD, or CloudWatch.
+Operational metrics are collected by the JumpWire gateway can exported to Prometheus, StatsD, or CloudWatch.
 A full list of metrics is available in [our documentation](https://docs.jumpwire.io/observability).

 ## Support and bug reports